 She took a $1 a year salary to head the state’s health and human services agency, the largest department in Gov. Pat.
 McCrory’s administration.
 A native of Poland, she and her husband, Louis DeJoy, had been generous Republican fundraisers, and she served as a past ambassador to Estonia under President George W. Bush.

 The job at the N.C.
-Department of Health and Human Services was the first time she’d managed a large entity, and, with more than 16,000 employee, DHHS is one of the state’s largest.
+Department of Health and Human Services was the first time she’d managed a large entity, and, with more than 16,000 employees, DHHS is one of the state’s largest.

 She was at the agency’s helm during the rocky launches of two major benefits systems, which left tens of thousands of North Carolinians without access to emergency food assistance and delayed payments for months to Medicaid providers around the state.

 In 2013, North Carolinians learned North Carolina was the only state in the nation in the course of the federal government shutdown to suspend issuing WIC vouchers, a federally-funded program that provides breastfeeding help and vouchers for formula and nutritious food for at-risk children.

 She also opted to give $85,000 salaries given to two 24-year-old former McCrory campaign workers (one of whom is now working for the N.C.
 GOP) and a sharp increase in personal services contracts, including $228,000 paid over eight months to an employee of her husband’s company.

 A Washington consulting firm, Alvarez and Marshal, has gotten nearly $8 million through a contract to run the state’s Medicaid division, duties that were previously performed by state employees.

 The major goal of her administration, to bring changes to the state’s Medicaid system, remains unfinished, as the legislature decides whether to move Medicaid administration to its own department and open the massive $14 billion state Medicaid system to the private market.